 Serial Storage Architecture (S.A.A.)

-The umbrella term for a series of standards created by an X3 organization with ANSI approval.
-The group of specifications establishes a new serial connection with dynamic add/drop functionality.
+The X3 organization, with ANSI approval, created a series of standards known as X3.
+This group of specifications establishes a new serial connection with dynamic add/drop functionality.

 Server

-It is a computer system with access to shared resources mainly used to store data.
-A server includes an operating system for networks.
+A server is a computer system that provides access to shared resources, primarily used for storing data.
+It typically includes an operating system designed for network use.

 Servo Burst

-It delivers positional data to the actuator arm, which can be found embedded in or covering an entire disk surface at regular intervals.
+The system delivers positional data to the actuator arm, which is embedded in or covers the entire disk surface at regular intervals.

 Single-ended SCSI

-It is a SCSI's standard electrical interface.
-A single-ended interface has one signal and one ground line for each SCSI signal.
-It is mainly used when cables less than 19 feet are needed.
+A single-ended SCSI interface is a type of SCSI electrical interface that uses one signal and one ground line for each SCSI signal, typically used for cables less than 19 feet.

 Slave